 We aim to read with each child at least three times a week in school.
 We expect children to read daily at home, we check reading records daily and the children are rewarded with a sticker on the chart every time they do read at home.
 Books are changed regularly by a member of staff in school.
 The children can choose a book from the correct colour band that matches their reading level ability.
 It is important that your child is reading at an appropriate level; we ensure this by setting book band levels that match the phonics teaching your child is receiving.
 We have purchased new books that link to our phonics scheme ‘Rocket Phonics’.
 When your child is ready to move up a book band they will do so with the support of a member of staff.
 Children in class 1 are also able to choose ‘a book for pleasure’ from our library.
-This books to be enjoyed with a parent/career.
+These books are to be enjoyed with a parent/career.
 We strongly believe in promoting ‘a love of reading’.

 In KS2 many of the children are accessing ‘free reader’ books.
 They are encouraged to choose books of interest to them as we want them to continue ‘a love for reading’.
 We also have a range of fiction and non-fiction books available.
 For KS2 children who may be struggling or reluctant readers we have purchased books from our phonics scheme that are low level, high interest books.
 The ‘Astro’ books are fully decodable to support struggling readers.
 They come in a range of age-appropriate themes both fiction and non-fiction.
 KS2 children are also rewarded for daily reading.